I'm Dancing as Fat as I Can: Plot

+Production

+Because the story had Homer being tempted to watch Netflix, the producers thought it would be funny to have Ted Sarandos, who at the time was Netflix's chief content officer, tempt Homer.
+Executive producer Al Jean said that he was funny and easy to direct.
+Although The Simpsons creator Matt Groening's show Disenchantment was distributed on Netflix, Jean said that it had no influence in including Sarandos in the episode.

+Cultural references

+The show Homer and Marge are watching is a parody of Stranger Things.
+Ted Sarandos is also dressed as the Demogorgon, a monster that appears in Stranger Things.

 Reception

+Viewing figures

 During its first broadcast, the episode attracted 1.75 million viewers with a 3 share.

 This episode was the first episode to have fewer than two million viewers.
 However, the audience for this episode may have been impacted by the simultaneous broadcast, on CBS, of the 61st Grammy Awards ceremony.

+Critical response

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating "'I'm Dancing As Fat As I Can' works refreshingly well otherwise, as long as the episode sticks to the story it’s designed to tell...The episode is written by Simpsons first-timer Jane Becker, who's got some Rick And Morty under her belt, and who exhibits a promising understanding of what makes a Marge and Homer story tick, something that’s a lot trickier than it looks."

 Tony Sokol of Den of Geek gave the episode 3 out of 5 stars, stating "The issue of binge-watch bonding is a deeply personal one, and Lisa's very moving reaction to her parents having a moment is very effective...One of the best things about Marge and Homer's marriage is that it is constantly on the verge of collapse.
 This offers a multitude of opportunities for redemption, something Homer usually does with a grand gesture.
 Some of his grand gestures have been completely accidental, such as when he landed at Marge's feet in a hail of roses.
 Homer studies hard to make this particular gesture.
 It is a true work out that works out.
 Things didn't always work out for the Simpsons even in their happiest of endings and I miss the ambiguity."